-H. CAPITAL ASSETS
+I. CAPITAL ASSETS

 Capital assets, which include land, buildings and improvements, and equipment, are reported in the government-wide financial statements.
 Capital assets are defined as assets with an initial individual cost of more than \$5,000 and an estimated useful life in excess of one year.
 Capital assets are recorded at historical cost or estimated historical cost.
 Donated capital assets are recorded at their estimated fair market value on the date donated.
 The cost of routine maintenance and repairs that do not add to the value of the assets or materially extend asset lives are charged to expenditures as incurred and not capitalized.
-The capital assets are depreciated using the straight-line method over useful life estimates between 5 to 40 years.
+The capital assets are depreciated using the straight-line method over useful life estimates between 10 to 20 years.
+The District has no ownership interest in any buildings.

-I. USE OF ESTIMATES
+J. USE OF ESTIMATES

-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of receipts and disbursements during the reporting period.
+The preparation of the basic financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of receipts and disbursements during the reporting period.
 Actual results could differ from those estimates.

-J. NET POSITION
+K. NET POSITION